 7. There isn’t any reference to Nebuchadnezzar II having a Median wife named Amytis.
 Historians, however, concluded that this is very likely as strategical marriages with neighboring kingdoms or empires were quite common.
 This would support the theory that his Median wife was homesick and the gardens were constructed for her.

-8. The city of Babylon was one of the marvels of the ancient world and far ahead of its time.
+8. The city of Babylon was one of the marvels of the ancient world and was far ahead of its time.
 Greek historian “Herodotus,” wrote in 450 B.C. that “Babylon surpasses in splendor any city in the known world.”

 9. The Hanging Gardens of Babylon have sometimes been described as the “Hanging Gardens of Semiramis.”
 She was a female Assyrian ruler who is believed to have extensively rebuilt Babylon in the 9th century B.C.
 Being a female reigning and being able to stabilize the empire during political unrest gave her a mythical status.